Skip to main content

 It took four more snaps and an incredibly precious minute off the clock for Minnesota to complete the drive, and keep its comeback prospects intact, with a touchdown pass on fourth-and-goal to Jalen Nailor.

-Down 3 now with 2:08 to go (and only one timeout at their disposal) the Vikings tried but failed to recover an onside kick and then watched their chances vanish as longtime rival Aaron Rodgers in his new threads drained the game to about a minute.
+Down 3 as a result with 2:08 to go (and only one timeout at their disposal) the Vikings tried but failed to recover an onside kick and then watched their chances vanish as longtime rival Aaron Rodgers in his new threads drained the game to about a minute.
 Minnesota's defense did hold strong and return the ball to Wentz and Co. with 1:02 left – but there wasn't much to be done against fierce pressure and a fast clock.

 The last-ditch sequence summed up some of Minnesota's many woes in its 24-21 loss across the pond.